gmcmacran/dann/README.md

 ## Package Introduction

-In k nearest neighbors, the shape of the neighborhood is always circular.
+In k nearest neighbors, the shape of the neighborhood is usually circular.
 Discriminant Adaptive Nearest Neighbor (dann) is a variation of k nearest neighbors where the shape of the neighborhood is data driven.
 The neighborhood is elongated along class boundaries and shrunk